 For Validation, we use ULS ice draft data from moorings that have been deployed at four different sites in the Beaufort Sea within the BGEP project (Woods Hole Oceanographic Institution (WHOI), Krishfield and Proshutinsky, 2006).
 Data are sampled at 2s intervals.
 Ice draft is converted to ice thickness by multiplying the draft by 1.1 (Rothrock et al., 2008).
-Table 1 provides the position of the moorings in the Beaufort Sea and information about the ULS record periods.
+Table 2 provides the position of the moorings in the Beaufort Sea and information about the ULS record periods.
 They cover the SMOS and CryoSat-2 periods (A, B, D).
 For the comparison of the merged CS2SMOS ice thickness and the ULS ice thickness measurements, open water sections within the ULS data set have been removed.
 Afterwards, the filtered data were averaged over 24 h to obtain daily mean effective ice thickness for each ULS (A, B, D).
 In the last step, daily retrievals are averaged weekly on a 25 km EASE2 grid to cover the same period as the weekly CS2SMOS products.
 Since the positions of the moorings are steady, one pixel for each ULS (A, B, D) is retrieved per week and is then compared with the gridded weekly mean of the CS2SMOS ice thickness.

 Figure 4 shows the positions of the moorings and the corresponding differences to the SIT CDR.
 Mean differences (MD) are calculated by subtracting ULS ice thickness from satellite ice thickness.
-Considering the entire ULS data set as the reference, the MD is -0.1 m, while the root mean square deviation is 0.36 m.
+Considering the entire ULS data set as the reference, the MD is -0.02 m, while the root mean square deviation (RMSD) is 0.34 m.
+This shows an improvement compared to the previous product version v200/v201 (MD = -0.1 m, RMSD = 0.36 m).